robertgzr/osx-ce-tools/README.md

 #### Via Arduino IDE
 *todo*

+*if you have the official ArduinoIDE from arduino.cc installed on your system you could also use the avr-compiler that is included there*

 #### CrossPack for AVR®
 "CrossPack is a development environment for Atmel’s AVR® microcontrollers running on Apple’s Mac OS X, similar to AVR Studio on Windows."